 A number of projects relating to the Dorset Heaths have been or are currently running.

-The Urban Heaths Partnership (UHP) team are running free activities for all ages at events near you this summer.
+The Urban Heaths Partnership (UHP) team are running free activities for all ages at venues near you this spring and summer.

 Name: Urban Heaths Partnership - Project Office